Accurian/wuwa-team-manager/README.md

 ## How to use

+### Team Builder

-- Press **spacebar** to input your team, or **drag and drop**!
+- Press **spacebar** to start typing the character names, or **drag and drop** the icons in your roster
+- **Don't own a specific character?** Click on the bin icon to push them all the way to the end
-- **Missing a character?** Press the upload button to select a folder with `.png` icon files.
-Name your .png accordingly!
+- **Missing a character?** Name your .png files accordingly and upload them to add characters directly

+### Endstate Matrix

+- Press **spacebar** to start typing the boss name
+- Once you have inputted all the bosses, add the **Mimic boss** to duplicate the same order for Round 2 and 3 respectively

 ## Account Features

-- Create an account to use the cloud sync feature which allows you to sync up to **10 custom `.png` icons** (≤50KB per icon)
+- Create an account to use the cloud sync feature which allows you to sync up to 10 custom `.png` icons without having to re-upload them every time! (≤50KB limit per icon)
-- I recommend keeping a backup of your .json just in case!

 ## Deployment

 You can download and run this site locally, no backend required.
 Deploy to Vercel, Netlify, GitHub Pages, or any static host.
 A `vercel.json` is included for Vercel.

 > **Disclaimer**: This project was entirely vibe-coded.
-If you run into any issues, please let me know!
+If you run into issues or have any suggestions, please let me know and I will try my best to fix and add them!